Born on this date

 New York Rangers 1 @ Vancouver 4 (Best-of-seven series tied 3-3)

-Jeff Brown scored 2 goals as the Canucks defeated the Rangers at Pacific Coliseum to even the series.
+Jeff Brown scored 2 goals for the Canucks as they defeated the Rangers at Pacific Coliseum.

 10 years ago